Jafranco96/School_District_Analysis/README.md

  Rerun District Summary: <img src = "https://github.com/Jafranco96/School_District_Analysis/blob/main/Comparisons/school_summary_rerun.PNG">

-The comparison yields that for Thomas High School its % Passing Math percentage decreased from 93.27 to 93.18, its % Passing Reading percentage creased from 97.30 to 97.01, and its % Overall Passing percentage from 90.94 to 90.63.
+The comparison yields that for Thomas High School its % Passing Math percentage decreased from 93.27 to 93.18, its % Passing Reading percentage decreased from 97.30 to 97.01, and its % Overall Passing percentage decreased from 90.94 to 90.63.

 •	How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?